Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are specific and distinct, avoiding the word 'country' while clearly pointing to the concept of a sovereign state.
-They effectively highlight characteristics like boundaries, government, population, culture, and traditions, which are key differentiators.
+Both samples are specific to 'country' by referencing borders, inhabitants, culture, and traditions.
+They avoid using the word 'country'.

 ✅ Strengths:
 - Generally specific and relate to correct answer